Staying Young (Longer)

 At the mention of those smart scientists, an experiment came to mind.
 I must have mentioned it in an earlier article, but you don't mind if an old-timer repeats himself, that's what we do quite often at this age, you know.

-Namely, most of the parameters of vitality showed an incredible improvement at all of those involved in the experiment.
+Namely, most of the parameters of vitality showed an incredible improvement in all of those involved in the experiment.
 Well, anybody starting to view the facts about aging a little differently?

 Worries and Aging

-There are quite a few of those crucial factors affecting the rate of aging, and I don't have the space available to elaborate on all of them, so let me skip nutrition and life style as those most notable and get to the one of chronical stress levels.
+There are quite a few of those crucial factors affecting the rate of aging, and I don't have the space available to elaborate on all of them, so let me skip nutrition and life style as those most notable and get to the one of chronic stress levels.
+In any case, I wouldn't have much to tell you about nutrition -- in my opinion, as long as we use some common sense we are on the safe side.

-Indeed, layer upon layer of stressful experiences accumulated over so many years - most of them self-inflicted - will certainly do a number on our vitality and our looks.
+Back to stress.
+Indeed, layer upon layer of stressful experiences accumulated over so many years---most of them self-inflicted -- will certainly do a number on our vitality and our looks.
 Due to a poor stress management, those bad incidents in life just keep piling up in our memory bank as an embarrassing deposit.

 Genes Reflecting Our Hearts' Beliefs

-When I look in the mirror, I don't really see those "shorter telomeres in my cells", but what actually made them shorter - the sum total of my overreacting to life situations.
-O.K., I may have some excuses there, like a lousy childhood, growing up in a communist society, army service, two emigrations, while having to learn a new language - so that eventually I could share with you these views about aging today.
+When I look in the mirror, I don't really see those "shorter telomeres in my cells", but what actually made them shorter, which is the sum total of my overreacting to life situations.
+O.K., I may have some excuses there, like a lousy childhood, growing up in a communist society (not Russia), army service, two emigrations, while having to learn a new language -- so that eventually I could share with you these views about aging today.

 No Doctors and Pills for Me

-While I can't give you a recipe for turning your biological clock backwards, or an elixir of youth to take three times a day after meals, at least I'll try to impress you with this fact that I am not crying on your shoulder about getting close to my 72nd birthday.
+While I can't give you a recipe for turning your biological clock backwards, or an elixir of youth to take three times a day after meals, at least I'll try to impress you with this fact that I am not crying on your shoulder about my daily getting closer to my 75th birthday.
 Not me.

 Was Youth really All that Great?